Sam-Khandnai/Sam-Khandnai/README.md

 # 💫 About Me

-Machine Learning Engineer passionate about building intelligent systems using Python, TensorFlow, and Keras.

-I specialize in:
+I’m an AI/ML Engineer with a strong focus on building practical, scalable intelligent systems.

+My experience includes working with:

-- 🤖 Machine Learning
+- 🤖 Machine Learning and Deep Learning
-- 🧠 Deep Learning
+- 🧠 TensorFlow and Keras
-- 👁 Computer Vision
-- 💬 Natural Language Processing
+- 🗣 Large Language Models (LLMs)
-- 🎯 Recommendation Systems

-I enjoy transforming research papers into practical AI applications and continuously improving my software engineering skills.

----

-# 🚀 Featured Projects

-## 🧠 MRI Brain Tumor Classification

-Deep Learning model for MRI image classification using TensorFlow/Keras.

----

-## 🔐 Captcha Detection

-CRNN + CTC based OCR system for solving distorted captchas.

----

-## 🎬 Recommendation System

-Movie recommendation engine using Machine Learning techniques.

----

-## 🌱 Plant Disease Diagnosis

-Computer Vision model for automatic plant disease detection.

----

-## ❓ Visual Question Answering (VQA)

-Multimodal Deep Learning model combining image understanding with natural language.
+- 👁 Vision-Language Models (VLMs)
+- 🔧 AI Agents and tool-calling workflows

+I enjoy turning ideas, research, and prototypes into reliable software systems.
+My goal is to build AI products that are not only technically strong, but also useful, maintainable, and production-ready.

 ---